EnvisionDoc/app_development_en/hmi/managing_files.md

 # Managing Files

-File management is about operations in the **File** menu in toolbar, mainly including read and write opertions with .PIC files and .SVG files.
+The files managed in the EnOS Graph Editor are mainly `.PIC` files and `.SVG` files.

 The operations in the File menu are as follows: